filecoin-project/specs/network-protocols.md

     // PieceRef is the hash of the data in native structure.
 This will be used for
     // certifying the data transfer
     PieceRef Cid

     // TranslatedRef is the data hashed in a form that is compatible with the proofs system
     // TODO: this *could* possibly be combined with the PieceRef TranslatedRef Cid

     Size NumBytes

     TotalPrice TokenAmount

     // Duration is how long the file should be stored for Duration NumBlocks

+    // LastDuplicate is the CID of the last proposal created with identical
+    // values.
+This field effectively changes the CID of the current proposal,
+    // preventing collisions.
+This field can also be used for looking up
+    // previous proposals, however it will not be considered a reliable source
+    // for this information as data can be lost.
+    LastDuplicate Cid

     // PaymentRef is a reference to the mechanism that the proposer
     // will use to pay the miner.
 It should be verifiable by the
     // miner using on-chain information.
     Payment PaymentInfo

     Signature Signature
 }